weakish/docs-en/views/leanengine_webhosting_guide-node.md

 {% block use_leanstorage %}

-## Using data storage service
+## Using LeanStorage

-[LeanCloud data storage](storage_overview.html) is a structured data storage service.
+[LeanStorage](storage_overview.html) is a service provided by LeanCloud for storing structured data.
 You can persist data such as users' mailboxes, profiles, comments, and posts.

 The Node SDK (the `leanengine` module) provides support for cloud functions and hooks required on the server-side.
 It also needs the JavaScript SDK (the `leancloud-storage` module) to be installed together as peer dependency.
 Please also upgrade the JavaScript SDK when upgrading the Node SDK: